DanieleOttaviano/jailhouse/README.md

-There is an ongoing effort to integrate some of the features of this repository in the mainline [Jailhouse project](https://github.com/siemens/jailhouse), but please note at at the moment, the Jailhouse project does not provide support for this code.
+There is an ongoing effort to integrate some of the features of this repository in the mainline [Jailhouse project](https://github.com/siemens/jailhouse), but please note at the moment, the Jailhouse project does not provide support for this code.
 Please, subscribe to the Jailhouse mailing list for updates on the mainlining effort and for any discussion about this fork and its development.